 There is no particular major or curriculum that is required for admission to or success in law school, and we find that a student body with backgrounds in a variety of disciplines adds depth and breadth to the classroom dialogue.
-As a result, an entering class at Michigan Law typically includes 55 or 60 different majors.
-The majors perennially most common in our entering classes are political science, history, economics, English, and philosophy; some atypical majors that we think provide particularly good training for law school are computer science, mathematics, engineering, and hard sciences, which disciplines make up about 15 percent of the class; classics, seen relatively rarely, is also an excellent foundation for legal study.
+As a result, an entering class at Michigan Law typically includes 65 or 70 different majors.
+The majors perennially most common in our entering classes are political science, history, economics, English, and philosophy; some atypical majors that we think provide particularly good training for law school are computer science, mathematics, engineering, and hard sciences, which make up about 15 percent of the class.
+Classics, seen relatively rarely, is also an excellent foundation for legal study.
 But pursuing a particular major simply because you think it will give you an advantage in the law school admissions process is an exercise in futility, since you are less likely to perform well in a major that doesn't engage you.
 We recommend, therefore, that you study subjects that are interesting to you.
 Because we seek curricula that are both broad and deep, we also recommend that you take challenging courses in whatever is your chosen core field, and that you branch out and test yourself in areas outside your comfort zone.
 Classes that give you experience with close reading of texts, detailed analysis, logical reasoning, and extensive writing are always helpful.

-We accept students from a wide variety of undergraduate schools, with more than 250 distinct institutions represented in the student body.
+We accept students from a wide variety of undergraduate schools, with almost 300 distinct institutions represented in the student body.
 While the strength of an undergraduate institution is certainly a factor we consider in the admissions process, our commitment to maintaining the excellence of our student body does not limit the wide range of educational institutions from which our students hail.
 There most assuredly is no accredited school whose graduates we would be simply unwilling to admit.
 (And for the record, contrary to popular belief / persistent and intractable rumor, students who attended the University of Michigan for their undergraduate studies are not at any disadvantage over students from other schools.
 Go Blue!)

 [Back to the top]

 The LSAC report for an applicant who has sat for the LSAT more than once will show every score or cancellation, as well as the average score.
 The ABA requires law schools to report score information based on an admitted student's highest score, and therefore, that is the score to which we give the most weight.
 We do, however, consider the average score as well, because data provided by the Law School Admissions Council suggests that it has the greatest predictive utility.
 The average score becomes less useful, though, as the disparity between two scores increases; for that reason, if you have a significant disparity between scores (six or more points), it would be very helpful to address any explanation for the difference in an optional essay or addendum.
 And if you sit for the test three or more times, an explanation for that is also useful to file readers.

 LSAC requires people to make test date changes at least three weeks in advance of the test.
 That means that people who have very good reasons for postponing can't do so if they don't learn of the conflict in the necessary timeframe.
 What to do?